Catholic Culture

 A less authentic Christianity may not come from cultural decadence alone.
 As a society, community, or family becomes predominantly Christian, public participation in that group also requires public participation in the external trappings related to faith.

-Most societies and groups don’t want their members to be excluded, so requirements to participate are lowered.
+Most societies and groups don’t want their members to be excluded by failing to meet some standard, so requirements to participate are lowered.
 A mother comes to mind, who might insist her children mindlessly participate in a minimum of religious observances despite their visible (and often audible) protest.

 There is a desire for something good here.
 It may come from a genuine effort to help them—or as many people as possible—come to the joy of knowing Christ.
 The demands of the Gospel are reduced in the name of making the faith more accessible, reaching more people, the law of graduality, or trying to be more relevant.
 Again, this is often with a genuine desire for people to come closer to the faith.